AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/carousel-banners.md

     * Tap **[!UICONTROL Experience Fragment]**.

         * If you are an AEM Sites customer, tap the Search icon (magnifying glass) to open the Experience Fragment page.
-To return to the Hotspot management page, tap or click the Experience Fragment you want to use, then tap Select in the upper-right corner of the page.
+To return to the Hotspot management page, tap the Experience Fragment you want to use, then tap Select in the upper-right corner of the page.
           See [Experience Fragments](/help/sites-cloud/authoring/fundamentals/experience-fragments.md).

         * Specify the width and height of the Experience Fragment as it appears on the banner.